 Camping equipment / Furniture

-Prices at Kmart and Big W are unbeatable and these stores offer a wide selection for camping, clothes, and everything you need.
+Prices at Kmart, Target and Big W are unbeatable.
+You’ll find a wide selection of items for camping, vehicle conversion (crockery, bedding, storage, etc.), clothing and anything else you might need.

 Also have a look on Gumtree.com.au, where you find hundreds of advertisements.
 Sometimes people give away what they don’t need anymore.
 So if you’re on a small budget, spend some time on this website and you will surely find what you need for free.